DIG-Kaust/Seismology/README.md

 ## Environment

-To ensure reproducibility of the results, we have provided a `environment.yml` file.
+To ensure reproducibility of the results, we have provided an `environment.yml` file.
 Ensure to have installed Anaconda or Miniconda on your computer.
-If you are not familiar with it, we suggesting using the [KAUST Miniconda Install recipe](https://github.com/kaust-rccl/ibex-miniconda-install).
+If you are not familiar with it, we suggest using the
+[KAUST Miniconda Install recipe](https://github.com/kaust-rccl/ibex-miniconda-install).
 This has been tested both on macOS and Unix operative systems.

 After that simply run:
 ```